Mauricioc93/harnessing-mine-thermal-energy/README.md

 ## Usage

-The code includes X sample cases: a single-family house (SFH) and a decentralised thermal system.
+The code includes sample cases: a single-family house (SFH) and a decentralised thermal system.

-Further components examples are found in the [COMANDO](https://jugit.fz-juelich.de/iek-10/public/optimization/comando) list of examples,
+Further component examples are found in the [COMANDO](https://jugit.fz-juelich.de/iek-10/public/optimization/comando) list of examples,

 ## Considerations
 - COMANDO is solver agnostic; minor modifications to the code should be needed to run the code with other solvers, although this hasn't been tested so far.